sillage/emacs/README.md

 # GNU Emacs Configuration #

 This is my configuration for _GNU Emacs_.
+It is useful for any EPITA student and anyone who wants to have an efficient emacs config to code in C, C++, Java and even [OCaml][caml].

 This configuration started in November 2010, derived from [mefyl's configuration][mefylconf].

-Mefyl gave an awesome lecture at EPITA in October 5, 2009.
+Mefyl is a former ACU 2008, he gave us an awesome lecture at EPITA on October 5, 2009.
 Here are the [slides][mefylslides].

 ## Resources for Emacs ##